 By radical monopoly I mean a kind of dominance by one product that goes far beyond what the concept of monopoly usually implies.
-Generally we mean by "monopoly" the exclusive control by one corporation over the means of producing (or selling) a commodity or service.
+Generally we mean by 'monopoly' the exclusive control by one corporation over the means of producing (or selling) a commodity or service.
 Coca-Cola can create a monopoly over the soft-drink market in Nicaragua by being the only maker of soft drinks which advertises with modern means.
 Nestlé might impose its brand of cocoa by controlling the raw material, some car maker by restricting imports of other makes, a television channel by licensing.
 Monopolies of this kind have been recognized for a century as dangerous by-products of industrial expansion, and legal devices have been developed in a largely futile attempt to control them.
 Monopolies of this kind restrict the choices open to the consumer.
 They might even compel him to buy one product on the market, but they seldom simultaneously abridge his liberties in other domains.
 A thirsty man might desire a cold, gaseous, and sweet drink and find himself restricted to the choice of just one brand.
 He still remains free to quench his thirst with beer or water.
 Only if and when his thirst is translated without meaningful alternatives into the need for a Coke would the monopoly become radical.
-By "radical monopoly" I mean the dominance of one type of product rather than the dominance of one brand.
+By 'radical monopoly' I mean the dominance of one type of product rather than the dominance of one brand.
 I speak about radical monopoly when one industrial production process exercises an exclusive control over the satisfaction of a pressing need, and excludes nonindustrial activities from competition.

-• Herbert Marcuse, One-Dimensional Man, Boston, 1970.
+^{}Herbert Marcuse, One-Dimensional Man, Boston, 1970.

 Cars can thus monopolize traffic.
-They can shape a city into their image-practically ruling out locomotion on foot or by bicycle in Los Angeles.
+They can shape a city into their image - practically ruling out locomotion on foot or by bicycle in Los Angeles.
 They can eliminate river traffic in Thailand.
 That motor traffic curtails the right to walk, not that more people drive Chevies than Fords, constitutes radical monopoly.
 What cars do to people by virtue of this radical monopoly is quite distinct from and independent of what they do by burning gasoline that could be transformed into food in a crowded world.
 It is also distinct from automotive manslaughter.
 Of course cars burn gasoline that could be used to make food.
 Of course they are dangerous and costly.
 But the radical monopoly cars establish is destructive in a special way.
 Cars create distance.
 Speedy vehicles of all kinds render space scarce.
 They drive wedges of highways into populated areas, and then extort tolls on the bridge over the remoteness between people that was manufactured for their sake.
 This monopoly over land turns space into car fodder.
 It destroys the environment for feet and bicycles.
 Even if planes and buses could run as nonpolluting, nondepleting public services, their inhuman velocities would degrade man's innate mobility and force him to spend more time for the sake of travel.

 Schools tried to extend a radical monopoly on learning by redefining it as education.
-As long as people accepted the teacher's where a major tool rules out natural competence.
+As long as people accepted the teacher's definition of reality, those who learned outside school were officially stamped 'uneducated'.
+Modern medicine deprives the ailing of care not prescribed by doctors.
+Radical monopoly exists where a major tool rules out natural competence.
 Radical monopoly imposes compulsory consumption and thereby restricts personal autonomy.
 It constitutes a special kind of social control because it is enforced by means of the imposed consumption of a standard product that only large institutions can provide.